adamkozak/ADA2017-project/Project/README.md

 Readme file writing and updating, Final books classification into 6 categories, cross-section categories calculations, Data story writing.

 NATHALIE
 First naïve way of classifying books into categories, Analyses using classifications for books into good/bad/controversial, Analyses using Vader results, time evolutions analyses.
 Readme file updating and final comments on notebook.
+Will work on the final presentation.